Japan City Guide: How to Spend 5 Days in Tokyo

 Japan City Guide – Essential Tokyo Day Three

-If you’ve got three days in Tokyo, then the last day is the one to get out of the buzzing metropolis and see some historical Japan.
-Kamakura is one of many day trips you can go on but for those short, on time it’s one of the easiest that also has the most to offer.
-It’s ideal for people who wish they could see Kyoto but don’t have the time to go to Kansai, or who just want a quieter option.
+If you’ve got 5 days in Tokyo, then you’ve got time to get out of the buzzing metropolis and see some historical Japan.
+Kamakura is one of many day trips you can go on but for those short on time, it’s one of the easiest that also has the most to offer.
+It’s ideal for people who wish they could see Kyoto but don’t have the time to go to Kansai, or who just want a quieter option, and it’s a must-visit for those searching for what to do in Tokyo in 5 days.
 From local shopping to history and fantastic views, Kamakura is a real pleasure.
 You can get to Kamakura on the subway so make sure you get on the JR Yokosuka Line headed towards Zushi.
 It takes 55 minutes and you’ll need to hop off at Kamakura Station.

 Admire Kōtoku-in – The Giant Buddha